When Can I Deduct Alimony on my Federal Tax Return Ordered Prior to December 31, 2018

 Keep in mind the Tax Cuts Jobs Act repealed the deduction for alimony paid and the corresponding inclusion of alimony in income by the recipient.
 The provision is effective for any divorce or separation agreement executed after December 31, 2018, or for any divorce or separation agreement executed on or before December 31, 2018, and modified after that date, if the modification expressly provides that the amendments made by this provision apply to such modification.
 Thus, alimony paid under a separation agreement entered into prior to the effective date is generally grandfathered.

 It is very important to consult a tax attorney like Gregory J. Spadea before signing the marital settlement agreement.
-You can reach him at the Law Offices of Spadea & Associates, LLC in Ridley Park at 610-521-0604.
+You can reach him at the Law Offices of Spadea & Associates, LLC in Folsom at 610-521-0604.

 Understanding the New VA Requirements for Veterans Aid & Attendence Benefits